fluxcd/source-controller/docs/api/source.md

 (<em>Appears on:</em>
 <a href="#source.toolkit.fluxcd.io/v1beta2.GitRepositorySpec">GitRepositorySpec</a>)
 </p>
-<p>GitRepositoryInclude defines a source with a from and to path.</p>
+<p>GitRepositoryInclude specifies a reference to a GitRepository which Artifact
+(sub-)contents must be included, and where they should be placed.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>